s194384/s194384.github.io/index.markdown

 Please note there are two visible outliers in 2023 as well which I unfortunately haven’t been able to find a clear explanation for.

 # In Summary
 Argyle square seems to be a popular place with almost 1 million people visiting a year.
 They are not just walking through the park to get to work but they also tend to stay favorably from mid-day till evening and on Fridays.
 There are at least two benches at the park which are mostly used from 11 am till 22 pm and when the temperature is at around 15-21°C. There are big events throughout the year taking place in the park which attract many people.
-Lastly, a few people tend to stay the longest at the park doing the nights.
+Lastly, a few people tend to stay the longest at the park during the nights.